DOWNLOADABLE PDF PRESS KIT:

 Click to Enlarge

 A young couple on a weekend trip in the American south embark on an impromptu "Bigfoot hunt" that threatens both their relationship & their lives.

 Ben & Annie are a young couple living in Chicago, on a weekend trip to Annie's small North Carolina hometown.
 At the local bar they run into Paul, a charming old friend of Annie's, and Ben learns something he never knew about his girlfriend: She believes in Bigfoot.
 In fact, she and her friends used to "hunt" for the creature when they were kids.
 Before Ben knows it, he's off on an impromptu Squatchin' trip deep in the Carolina backwoods.
 Amidst the Squatch calls, campfire stories and beers, Ben quickly realizes that Paul may have an ulterior motive in bringing Annie to the woods.
 And something else out here seems to be after her as well.
 Everyone but Ben thinks its Bigfoot.
 But it can't be, can it?
 After all, Bigfoot isn't real...

 DAN RIESSER | Writer, Director

-Dan Riesser is a filmmaker & TV producer based in Los Angeles, originally from North Carolina.
+Dan Riesser is an Emmy nominated filmmaker & TV producer based in Los Angeles, originally from North Carolina.
 His short films have played at festivals worldwide and his TV producing and directing can be seen weekly on E!
 Entertainment's